icon-project/community/user-groups/sustainability/charter.md

 - Business development strategies internal to an organization
 - Deciding which businesses are fit or unfit to participate in the ICON ecosystem
-- Onboarding contributors to projects within the [icon-projectGithub Organization](github.com/icon-project)
+- Onboarding contributors to projects within the [icon-project Github Organization](github.com/icon-project)
 - Establishing best practices for software development for software products managed by this User Group, such as [CPS](https://github.com/icon-community/CPS)

 ## Governance